learn-co-curriculum/dsc-recommendation-system-introduction/README.md

 ## Problem Domain

-A recommendation system allows predicting the future preference of a set of items for a user, and recommends the top items from this set.
-In today's world, people have more options to use from than before,  due to the prevalence of Internet and global reach.
+The goal of a recommendation system to expose people to items that they will like.
+In exact terms, a recommendation system predicts the future preference of a set of items for a user, and recommends the top items from this set.
+In today's world, due to the internet and its global each, people have more options to choose from than ever before.

 Consider buying an album from a traditional music store where the options are always limited and mainly depend upon size and type of the store.
-Now imagine Spotify in comparison to that which increases the options for music listeners by a huge factor.
-With this new mode of buying, recommendation systems are becoming more popular as it they allow businesses to offer customized suggestions to their customers.
-Recommendations systems cast a direct impact on profitability and customer satisfaction for most businesses today.
+There is a physical limitation to how many songs, albums, and artists can be offered.
+An online product like Spotify, however has a much higher ceiling in terms of storage space.
+With this new method of selecting products, recommendation systems are a popular way for users to sort through millions of songs to find the ones that are customized exactly for them.
+Recommendation systems cast a direct impact on profitability and customer satisfaction for most businesses today.
+With the nearly limitless options consumers have for products online, they need some guidance!

+This idea can be represented by a concept called the "Long Tail," which is a set of statistical distributions that have a very long "tail" of the distribution, representing many occurences of low frequency things.
+In the context of consumer products, there are some products that everyone is going to buy: light bulbs, toilet paper, bread etc. There are also items that are far more obscure: specific toys, sports equipment, movies.
+Recommendation systems are made to help consumers tap into this long tail to assist them in picking from the endless number of options that are made available to them via the internet.

+## Long Tail Image here
-Here's a formal definition:
+Here's a formal definition of recommendation systems from authors Bo [Xiao and Izak Benbasat, 2017](https://misq.org/e-commerce-product-recommendation-agents-use-characteristics-and-impact.html)
+ :

 ***Recommendation Systems are software agents that elicit the interests and preferences of individualconsumers […] and make recommendations accordingly.
 They have the potential to support and improve the quality of the decisions consumers make while searching for and selecting products online.***

-[Xiao & Benbasat, MISQ, 2007]

-__Given__:
-The profile of the "active" user and possibly some situational context i.e. user browsing a product or making a purchase etc.

-__Required__:
-Creating a set of closely related items, and a score for each recommendable item in that set
-__Profile__:

-User Profile may contain past purchases, ratings in either implicit or explicit form, demographics and interest scores for item features
-> There are two ways to gather such data.
-The first method is to ask for explicit ratings from a user, typically on a concrete rating scale (such as rating a movie from one to five stars).
-The second is to gather data implicitly as the user is in the domain of the system - that is, to log the actions of a user on the site.

-__Problem__:
-We want to learn a function that predicts the relevance score for a given (typically unseen) item based on user user profile and context.

 ## Applications of Recommendation Systems